 This course offers an insightful look into the fields of travel, tourism and hospitality.
 Students will explore the many exciting career opportunities that await them in an industry that has propelled to the forefront of world business.
 The economic role of travel and tourism is assessed with regard to its impact on public policy and destination development.
 Domestic and international air travel, car rentals, rail and the world of lodging are just a few of the topics that will be examined.
-Three class hours.

 Extensive examples and exercises will provide students with the essential information they will need regarding the fare and ticketing process.
 Detailed coverage of manual and automated ticketing will be covered including special ticketing procedures, exchanges, and refunds.
 All ticketing formats and entries contained in this course are in strict accordance with the ARC INDUSTRY AGENTS' HANDBOOK.
 The Airline Reporting Corporation (ARC) establishes industry-wide standards for the sale and completion of all airline-generated documents.
-Three class hours.

 This course introduces the student to the SABRE computer reservation and ticketing system.
 The course uses SABRE terminals in a training mode.
 Programmed lessons are used to acquire proficiency in SABRE formats.
-One class hour, two laboratory hours.

 Course Learning Outcomes 1.Build and modify passenger name records using the five mandatory fields in the SABRE system.
 2.Record a set of items in the passenger name record (PNR) using the SABRE system.
 3.Interpret airfare displays using the SABRE system.
 4.Display an index of available hotels, rates and hotel descriptions using the SABRE system.
 5.Reserve a hotel for a customer using the SABRE system.
 6.Make a car rental reservation for a PNR using the SABRE system based upon car rental availability.
 7.Determine the lowest price for an itinerary using the SABRE system.